JuNoxo78/Nvim_Config/README.md

 # Nvim_Config
-This is my Nvim Setup, thanks Antonio Sarosi
+This is my Nvim Setup, thanks Antonio Sarosi.